 Because your health is important, I recommend following the grilling guidelines outlined by the FDA and USDA Food Safety and Inspection Service (FSIS).

-Also, because of the bacteria in raw meat, do not ever reuse marinades that have had raw meat or poultry in them.
-If you'd like to use a marinade as a dressing or dipping sauce, just make extra and reserve it for using with the meal, or set some aside before coming in contact with raw meat.
+Because of the bacteria in raw meat, do not ever reuse marinades that have had raw meat or poultry in them.
+If you’d like to use a marinade as a dressing or dipping sauce, just make extra and reserve it for using with the meal, or set some aside before coming in contact with raw meat.